-Focused on identity and data protection inside AWS, Azure, and Google Cloud, Sonrai Dig delivers an enterprise cloud security platform to protect your crown-jewel data.
-Sonrai Dig can show you all the ways data has been accessed in the past and can be accessed in the future to help you meet best practices.
+Focused on identity and data protection inside AWS, Azure, and Google Cloud, Sonrai Dig delivers an enterprise cloud security platform to protect your top priority data.
+Sonrai Dig can show you all the ways data has been accessed in the past and can be accessed in the future to help you meet data governance best practices.
 Including activity and movement across cloud accounts, cloud providers, and third-party data stores, our platform delivers a complete risk model of all identity and data relationships.

 Sonrai Security enables you to protect the “crown-jewels” by continuously monitoring critical data inside object stores and databases.
 You can constantly see where your data is, its classification, what has access to your data, and from where it was accessed.
 You can see what has accessed your data and what has changed in your cloud.
 Sonrai Security can help with identity security and identity access management across your public cloud.